 Tips for Completing the FINRA Cybersecurity Checklist’s 12 Sections

 The following tips aren’t intended to be complete instructions for completing each of the checklist’s sections.
-Instead, many of these tips come from the questions I’m typically asked when helping clients complete this checklist.
+Instead, many of these tips come from the questions we’re typically asked when helping clients complete this checklist.

 Section 1: Identify and Assess Risks - Inventory

-The first two columns ask what data your company has and where is it stored:
+The first two columns ask what data your company has and where it is stored.

-The third column asks you to assess the risk level:
+The third column asks you to assess the risk level.

 Section 2: Identify and Assess Risks - Minimize Use

-1. really needs it, and/or;
+1. Really needs it, and/or;

-2. really needs to share it.
+2. Really needs to share it.

 You might be surprised how much data you collect that you don’t need.
 Shed that data and the unnecessary risk it represents.